liaojinxing/LJAutoScrollView/README.md

 - The implement of infinite scroll is inspired by this page:[Circular Infinite UIScrollView]

+Compared to [GBInfiniteScrollView], it is more stable and easier to use:
+- GBInfiniteScrollView is subclass from UIScrollView, while LJAutoScrollView uses UICollectionView, it's more stable on reuse feature and gesture recognization.

+- LJAutoScrollView integrates UIPageControl as well.
+You need not to handle the page change yourself.

+- It's easier to use.
+The usage is described below.

 Installation
 ----------
 Grab the source file into your project.